bluebrown/vim-alpine/README.md

 # vim-alpine

-a minimalist setup, that contains only a handful of essential configurations and plugins.
+A minimalist setup, that contains only a handful of essential configurations and plugins.

 ## Setup